jennybc/stat545a-2013-hw06_okkels-chr/report.md

 However, in the analysis and visualizations above, I have embedded pre-existing figures into this R Markdown document as well as imported pre-existing data from files and worked with it.

-As of Monday, Oct 21, just before the deadline, I am also working on a Git repository.
+~~As of Monday, Oct 21, just before the deadline, I am also working on a Git repository.~~
+**UPDATE on Monday, Oct 21:** The Git repository is up and running!

 *Christian Birch Okkels*